arcilli/investsuite-api-docs/docs/robo/quick_start.md

 title: Quick start
 ---

+## Context

 This page will take you through the typical steps to integrate with InvestSuite's Robo Advisor.
-Below sequence diagram describes the basic steps.
+Below sequence diagram describes the basic happy path:

+- Authenticating to our API
+- Onboarding a user on our platform
+- Funding a portfolio
+- Optimizing (rebalancing) the portfolio
+- Getting the orders from this optimization
+- Updating the portfolio once these orders have been placed at the broker

+!!! info "Postman collection"
+    These steps are also available as a Postman collection.
+Get in touch with us through your sales contact.

-For the exhaustive integration required - see [here](middleware_design.md).
+For an exhaustive integration solution (including non-happy path), see the  example [middleware design](middleware_design.md).

-## Integration flow
+## Overview

 ```plantuml source="docs/robo/quick_start.puml"
 ```